luo4neck/MatchingEngine/README.md

 ## **Mini Matching Engine**
 This is a mini trading order matching engine for Unix like platform.
 Matching rule is simple: the earlier sent order will be traded earlier if the prices could be matched (buy price not lower than sell price).
+Unit test is handled by Makefile.
 #### **Requirements:**
 * C++11
 * clang 3.5 / gcc 4.8 or newer